SiliconLabs/peripheral_examples/series2/letimer/one_shot_output_compare/readme.txt

 The project initializes the letimer in one-shot mode, and expansion header pin toggles REPEAT_COUNT times while staying in a low energy mode.

+Note that writes to clock enable bits are unnecessary and have no effect on xG21 devices.

 How To Test:
 1. Build the project and download to the Starter Kit
 2. Measure output on the appropriate pin listed below